Exploring Zion National Park

 7 - Emerald Pools & Kayenta

-Distance - 3 miles (out-and-back) or 2.2 miles (add in Kayenta and making just a one-way between two shuttle stops)
+Distance - 3 miles (out-and-back) or 2.2 miles (add in Kayenta and make it a one-way trail between two shuttle stops)

 Elevation Gain - 560ft